IBM-Cloud/terraform-provider-ibm/website/docs/r/is_lb.html.markdown

   Nested scheme for `dns`:
   - `instance_crn` - (Required, String) The CRN of the DNS instance associated with the DNS zone
-  - `name` - (Required, String) The name to use for DNS 'A' records for this load balancer's private IP addresses.
   - `zone_id` - (Required, String) The unique identifier of the DNS zone.
   ~> **Note**